 Bring your kayak, paddleboard, sailboat, or wave runner.
 Don’t have one?
 No problem!
-Rent from an outfitter such as Dockside Boat Rentals in Oxford, Shore Pedal & Paddle in St. Michaels, and Knapps Narrows Marina on Tilghman Island.
+Rent from an outfitter such as Easton Cycle & Sport in Easton, Shore Pedal & Paddle in St. Michaels and Knapps Narrows Marina on Tilghman Island.
 Bird watching is excellent out on the water: Watch for blue heron, bald eagles, and osprey, among other species.

 Take a walk on the wild side.

 The trails at Pickering Creek Audubon Center meander through 400 acres of forests and fields.
 In Easton the 2.5-mile Rails-to-Trails trek runs along an old railroad line.
 In St. Michaels, the 1.3-mile Nature Trail weaves through trees, fields, neighborhoods, and a covered bridge.
 Don’t forget your camera!

 Stop by the Visitor Center in Easton and pick up a map that details six routes ranging from 26.7 miles to 38.2 miles, each with a different theme including Chesapeake Views, Cemetery Quest, and even a trail that highlights jousting (Maryland’s state sport).
 Talbot County is home to a handful of bike rental outfits including Easton Cycle and Sport (which also rents kayaks and other crafts).